SvenMichaelKlose/tre/doc/compiler.md

 ## Expansion stage

-The expansion stage includes dot-notation expasion, transpiler-macro expansion, compiler-macro expansion, quote expansion and thisification.
+The expansion stage includes

+* dot-notation expasion
+* transpiler-macro expansion,
+* compiler-macro expansion
+* quote expansion and
+* thisification.

 Transpiler-macro expansion is a regular macro expansion where the standard macros are overlaid by transpiler-macros of equal names which defined within the compiler to handle exceptions the selected target.
 Compiler-macros transform control-flow forms like BLOCK, COND, PROGN, TAGBODY and so on to use only four meta-code instructions:

 | Meta-code                    | Description                |
 |------------------------------|----------------------------|